Mary Freeman (marine biologist)

-Mary Freeman (29 March 1924 - 4 March 2018), known professionally by her maiden name of Mary Whitear, was an English marine biologist and lecturer at University College London from 1947 to 1989.
+Mary Freeman (29 March 1924 – 4 March 2018), known professionally by her maiden name of Mary Whitear, was an English marine biologist and lecturer at University College London from 1947 to 1989.
+Freeman's research focused on the neurology, and the cellular structures of the skin of, fish and amphibians.
 She was known for her attempts to determine the skin colour of extinct animals such as the ichthyosaur and her meticulous drawings of fossils.
 Her husband was the zoologist Richard Broke Freeman.
 In retirement she took up the local history of Tavistock, Devon.